yaogara/yaogara-ark/content/plants/piper-aduncum.md

 - Secondary: adjunctive care in ulcer management and as an astringent where access to allopathic antiseptics is limited.
 In markets across the Andes, Matico is frequently listed and sold for topical applications consistent with these indications [(Macía, Garcia, & Vidaurre 2005)](https://doi.org/10.1016/j.jep.2004.11.016).

 Ceremonial and integrative roles:
 - Matico is not classed among visionary “teacher plants” yet is often included in the broader healing repertoire, invoked for protection and physical resilience.
-In some vegetalismo settings, leaf washes or baths may be used alongside dieta practices or in proximity to [[Banisteriopsis caapi]] sessions, where cleansing and protective plants provide non-psychoactive support [(Wikidoc Matico)](https://www.wikidoc.org/index.php/Matico) [(Guerrini et al. 2009)](https://iris.unife.it/bitstream/11392/529941/1/2009%20Piper.pdf).
+In some vegetalismo settings, leaf washes or baths may be used alongside dieta practices or in proximity to [[plants/banisteriopsis-caapi]] sessions, where cleansing and protective plants provide non-psychoactive support [(Wikidoc Matico)](https://www.wikidoc.org/index.php/Matico) [(Guerrini et al. 2009)](https://iris.unife.it/bitstream/11392/529941/1/2009%20Piper.pdf).

 Practical considerations:
 - Given the variability in essential oil content, traditional practitioners often prefer fresh, aromatic leaves from mature plants and avoid senescent or water-logged tissues.